Supported Dynamic Patterns

 Dynamic Inputs

-Rendi now supports using a compressed .zip folder as an FFmpeg input source.
-Use the fieldinput_compressed_folder to supply a URL pointing to a .zip file.
+Use the field input_compressed_folder to supply a URL pointing to a .zip file.
 Rendi automatically downloads and decompresses the archive before running your FFmpeg command.

-Important: Command runtime includes the time required to decompress the .zip file.
+Important: Command run time includes the time required to decompress the .zip file.

 Dynamic Outputs